Data Policy

 Who is responsible for data processing and whom can I contact?

-The responsible party is:
+Person responsible is:

-TimeRide GmbH
+TIMERIDE GmbH

 Management